 Nebbiolo produces light-coloured red wines which can be highly tannic in youth with scents of tar and roses.
 As they age, the wines take on a characteristic brick-orange hue at the rim of the glass and mature to reveal other aromas and flavours such as violets, tar, wild herbs, cherries, raspberries, truffles, tobacco, and prunes.
 Nebbiolo wines can require years of aging to balance the tannins with other characteristics.

 Arneis is a white grape variety originating from Piedmont.
 It is most commonly found in the hills of the Roero.
 Arneis (literally: little rascal, in Piemontese) is so called because it is Somewhat difficult variety to grow.
 It is a crisp and floral varietal, and has been grown for centuries in the region.
 The white wines tend to be dry and full bodied with notes of pears and apricots.

 Arneis historical role has been as a softening for Nebbiolo, though today the grape is more commonly seen as a varietal wine.
 Arneis has the potential to produce highly perfumed wines with aromas of almonds, apricots, peaches, pears and hops.

 WinemakerThe Man Behind The Wine

-Peter Thomsen’s long passion for wine combined his love to Italy made him to jump into winemaking when he acquired the Ca’Barun Wine Estate in 2007.
+Peter Thomsen’s long passion for wine combined with his love to Italy made him to jump into winemaking when he acquired the Ca’Barun Wine Estate in 2007.

-He is a selfmade winemake that have acquired the skills mainly from interacting with other local wine producers.
+He is a selfmade winemaker that have acquired the skills mainly from interacting with other local wine producers.
 His philosophy to winemaking is to make honest wines that he and his customers appreciate based on a sustainable production.

 Taste & ExperienceVisit Us At Ca'Barun